-David is Assistant Professor of Geography at Tbilisi State University.
-Periodically, he also teaches at the International Black Sea University.
+David is Research Director at CRRC-Georgia, Tbilisi-based research organization.
+He worked as Assistant Professor of Geography at Tbilisi State University and has taught at the International Black Sea University and the International School of Economics at TSU (ISET).
 He completed his PhD in Human Geography at Tbilisi State University in 2015.
 In 2016, Daivd was a Fulbright Visiting Scholar at the University of Colorado-Boulder, working alongside Professor John O’Loughlin.
 As an assistant professor, David has supervised graduate students, taught various graduate-level research design and methods courses, as well as taught undergraduate courses on world regional geography, the geography of Georgia, and cultural geography.

 Dr. David Gogishvili Principal Investigator

 David received his doctoral degree in Urban Studies and Regional Science with honours at Italy’s Gran Sasso Science Institute in 2017.
 Subsequently, he joined the University of Lausanne as a postdoctoral researcher where he studied the impact of megaprojects in the urban development of Kazakhstan.
 Currently, he is a postdoctoral scholar at the Department of Urban Studies at Malmö University where he is carrying out a research project scrutinizing the role of legal exceptions in urban planning.
 He is focused on the implementation of the real estate megaproject Panorama Tbilisi in Georgia and its surrounding governmental discourses.
 His research interests involve mega-events, mega-projects, the cities of the Global East and the geopolitics of academic knowledge production.
 David is a founder of Soviet Past Research Laboratory and Iare Pekhit.

 Dr. Suzanne Harris-Brandts Principal Investigator